Kaosarat10/Kaosarat10/README.md

 ### 🔍 About Me

- I believe business analysis is key to making good decisions.
-By understanding the business needs and combining them with data, I help businesses make sense of their information and use it to improve their strategies.
-As a business analyst, I gather requirements, define project scopes, and provide data-driven solutions that help businesses grow and improve.
+I believe **business analysis** is key to making good decisions.
+By understanding the business needs and combining them with data,
+I help businesses make sense of their information and use it to improve their strategies.

+As a Business Analyst, I gather requirements, define project scopes,
+and provide **data-driven solutions** that help businesses grow and improve.
 I work to ensure the data and insights I provide are clear and directly support decision-making.

 ---

 ### 💡 What I Bring to the Table